-The Performance Based Wage Level contained in the above structure is for those employees assessed in accordance with Clause 4.2 and having above average performance measured against the respective skill level contained in SCHEDULE "B".
+The Performance Based Wage Level contained in the above structure is for those employees assessed in accordance with Clause 4.2 Is an employees wage based on how much work they do?
+And having above average performance measured against the respective skill level contained in SCHEDULE "B".